 Stephanie joined the Robertson Scholars Leadership Program in September of 2013.
 Prior to joining the Robertson team, Stephanie attended the University of Virginia, where she majored in economics and was a captain of the University’s varsity swim team.
 After spending three years working for a financial consulting firm based out of New York and Washington, DC, she returned to UVA to pursue her passions within the field of higher education.
 She received her Masters of Education in Student Affairs Practices in May of 2013 and is excited to be back in her home state of North Carolina.
 In her free time, Stephanie enjoys spending time with her husband Tom, her sons TJ and Mack, and her goldendoodle, Gus.

-Vicki Stocking joined the Robertson Scholars Leadership Program staff in September 2008 and currently serves as the Assistant Director for Summer Programs.
-Vicki Stocking attended Duke University as an undergraduate and received her PhD at Stanford University.
-She returned to Duke in 1990 to join the research division of the Talent Identification Program (TIP).
-After leading TIP Research for several years, Vicki has pursued her interest in supporting undergraduates, faculty, and community organizations through the Program in Education, the Kenan Institute for Ethics, and the Office of Service-Learning.
-Vicki also enjoys teaching and until recently taught "Adolescence" in Duke’s Psychology department.
+Vicki Stocking joined the Robertson Scholars Leadership Program staff in September 2008.
+She attended Duke University as an undergraduate and received her PhD at Stanford University.
+She returned to Duke to join the research division of the Talent Identification Program (TIP).
+After leading TIP Research for several years, Vicki has pursued her interest in supporting undergraduates, faculty, and community organizations through teaching, research, and program development in many places at Duke, including the Department of Psychology, Program in Education, and Kenan Institute for Ethics.

 Academics and Scholar Programs